 Arsenicum Album (Ars)

-Key Symptoms: Those who need Arsenicum are nearly always be anxious and restless.
+Key Symptoms: Those who need Arsenicum will be anxious and restless.
 Anxiety, fear, or worry prevents sleep.
 Frequent starting or jumping which wakens from sleep.
 Sleeplessness from physical exertion.
 Worse for: after midnight.
 Better for: warmth; warm drinks.

 Supporting Symptoms: Disturbed, anxious and restless sleep.
 Lying awake with restlessness, tossing and turning.
 Cannot lie still in bed – has to get up and wander around from restlessness.
 Going from bed to bed to try and sleep.
 Can only sleep with head raised.
 Hard to fall asleep after waking.